-If you found yourself looking at this website, you might be asking yourself, "do I really need that softshell jacket I've been eyeing?"
-Alternatively, you might be wondering how to pick the right softshell for your needs.
-If this is you, then read on for some advice on selecting the best softshell for your lifestyle and adventure needs.
+If you found yourself looking at this website, you might be asking yourself, “Do I really need that softshell jacket I've been eyeing?”
+Alternatively, you might be wondering how to pick the right softshell that fits your needs.
+If this is you, then read on for some advice on selecting the best women's softshell jacket for your lifestyle and adventure needs.

 Softshells are among the most versatile jackets on the market because of their ability to strike a balance between weather protection, breathability, and mobility without sacrificing comfort.
 The best softshells resist wind and water without becoming swampy like a hard shell or rain jacket.
 Ideally, they should also be stretchy, soft, and supple.

 Sounds amazing, right?
 Well, they certainly can be, depending on what type of outdoor activities take up your time.
 Softshells can be excellent layers to have in your kit, but they may not be a necessary addition to your closet.
 If you are new to outdoor adventuring, you might want a hardshell and an insulating layer before considering a softshell.
 That said, softshells are an unbeatable option for mountain athletes who need a jacket that provides some weather protection while allowing you to move unhindered by a stiff or non-breathable jacket.
-If your idea of a good time includes getting sweaty in the backcountry, where temps and weather vacillate, then a softshell is probably a great adventure accessory for you.
+If your idea of a good time includes getting sweaty in the backcountry, where temps and weather vacillate, then a softshell is probably going to be a great adventure accessory to add to your kit.

 If you're still unsure, or you want to learn more about layering in general, we recommend referencing our How to Layer Clothing to Keep Warm article to help you decide when to wear a softshell, as well as what other jackets or fleeces to layer with them.
 First and foremost, you will want to determine if you need a softshell, a hardshell, or both.
-If you are primarily concerned about staying dry in a downpour, then you should get your hands on a top-ranked hardshell jacket or a rain jacket.
-If you value breathability and a little warmth over everything else, then you'll want a top-ranked women's fleece jacket.
-And if you want a layer that gives you a little bit of both, then a softshell will be the choice for you.
+If you are primarily concerned about staying dry in a downpour, then you should get your hands on a top-ranked hardshell jacket or one of the best women's rain jackets.
+If you value breathability with a little warmth over everything else, then you'll want a great women's fleece jacket.
+And if you want a layer that gives you a degree of both, then a softshell will be the choice for you.

 Types of Shell Layers

 There are an incredible number of protective layers available on the market.
 This can make it difficult to determine which type will best suit your needs.
-Here we outline some of the most common shell layers and their ideal uses to guide your decision.
+Here, we outline some of the most common shell options and their ideal uses to guide your decision.

 Hardshell